 First of all, I want to share the "how it works" page of LE. https://letsencrypt.org/how-it-works/

 Internet - Sophos - Ubuntu 20.04 LTS

 Ubuntu has "certbot" installed.
 Feel free to use other LE modules.

 Follow straight the Guide for your OS.
 I am relying fully on those apps for the renewal process.

-Next step is, I am choosing the HTTP-01 method for LE, so i need a DNAT for LE to my Ubuntu.
+Next, I am choosing the HTTP-01 method for LE, so I need a DNAT for LE to my Ubuntu.

 PS: I am using HTTP DNAT for the renewal process and deactivate those Rules after the process.
 But you can also use only the LE IPs:

-PS2: You could switch to the DNS validation like explained in this Community thread.
+PS2: You could switch to the DNS validation as explained in this Community thread.

-Next steps would be to check your Domain.
+The next step would be to check your Domain.
 Your DNS A-Record should point to your WAN IP.
-Otherwise this process will not work.
+Otherwise, this process won’t work.

 So perform a dig / nslookup of your domain.
-It should point to your WAN IP, so your DNAT will work and HTTP packets are forwarded to Certbot.
+It’ll point to your WAN IP, so your DNAT will work, and HTTP packets will be forwarded to Certbot.